idaho/hassio-trash-card/README.md

 ## Usage

 ### Create events in your calendar
-In order for the Trash card to display informations, they need to be existing in a calendar.
-Here's some rules to follow when creating the events in your calendar:
+In order for TrashCard to display information, your garbage collection schedule needs to be added in the local calendar.

-1. It must be entire day events (only form of events supported at the moment)
-2. You must use the same event name for the same method of collection.
-You'll map them later.
-Right now, the card support up to 5 different type of collections
-3. You can use repeating events, that's totally fine.
+Creating a dedicated “Garbage collection” calendar for this purpose is a good way to keep things organised.

+Note:
+- When adding the dates, the events must be set to “Full day”.
+- Repeating events are supported.
+- The event name (in the “summary” field) must be the same name as the type of collection event.
+- Up to five different types of collection events are supported (Garbage, recycling, organic waste etc.).

 ## Configuration

-The TrashCard cards can be configured using Dashboard UI editor.
+The TrashCard cards can be configured using the Dashboard UI editor.

 ### Add a new card
-1. In Dashboard UI, click 3 dots in top right corner.
+1. In the Dashboard UI, click the 3 dots in top right corner.
-2. Click _Edit Dashboard_.
+2. Click Edit Dashboard.
-3. Click Plus button to add a new card.
+3. Click the Plus button to add a new card.
-4. Find the _Custom: TrashCard_ card in the list.
+4. Find the Custom: TrashCard card in the list.
+5. Set the entity to the calendar that contains the collection events.

-All the options are available in the lovelace editor but you can use `yaml` if you want.
+All the options listed below are available in the lovelace editor, but configuring via `yaml` is supported too.

 | Name                | Type                                                | Default     | Description                                                                         |
 | :------------------ | :-------------------------------------------------- | :---------- | :---------------------------------------------------------------------------------- |